leggeamy/Daily-Dashboard/README.md

 9. charts.js

 **Key Features:**
-1. User is prompted to provide their name and current city on their first visit to the WebApp. (in development)
-2. This information is used to provide a warm greeting on the banner at the top of the page and to get weather for the user provided city. (in development)
-3. Cities provided to the weather search are stored to a history/favourites list for easy recall and to localstorage for reloads of the WebApp or return visits to the page.
-4. A beautiful graph showing the forecasted maximum temperatures for the next 5-Days.
+1. Searching a city will a beautiful graph showing the forecasted hourly temperature changes.
+2. The **Collapsible** Favourites section will store up to a maximum of five (5) recently searched cities.
+3. Clicking on a favourite will display weather for that favourite
-5. User can request news in one of five (5) categories by clicking the appropriate button in the news section.
-This will fetch and present the top four (4) news articles in that category from the Guardian News API for TODAY (user's current day) on a carousel, two articles at a time.
+4. User can request news in one of five (5) categories by clicking the appropriate button in the news section.
+This will fetch and present the top four (4) news articles in that category from the Guardian News API for TODAY (user's current day).
 Clicking a News Category button replaces the currently loaded articles with content returned from a new fetch.
-6. When a user selects a News Category, the selected News Category is saved to localstorage.
-The news is then fetched and presented as four (4) cards using this News Category.
-On reloads/revisits of the to the page the saved recent news category and presented autmatically.
-If there is no data for recent News Category in localstorage, a message is displaed asking the user to select a News Category.
+5. On reloads/revisits of the to the page, data for the most recently selected news category and most recent searched city are presented autmatically.
+If there is no data for recent News Category in localstorage, a message is displaed asking the user to select a News Category and / or to search a city.
+6. User can click the "Reset App" button to clear the screen of all displayed items and clear localstorage of all saved data.

+**Features for future consideration**
+1. User is prompted to provide their name and current city on their first visit to the WebApp.
+2. Request access to user's location and use it prepopulate the weather forecast
+3. Create a second page where user can "free search" news articles, not restricted to the initial five (5) categories we provide.

 Application URL: https://leggeamy.github.io/Daily-Dashboard/

 Application image: ![Daily-Dashbaord Screenshot](assets/images/daily_dashboard_ss.png "Daily-Dashboard Screenshot")

+**TeamOne:**
+1. Amy Legge
+2. Tomasso D'Odidio
+3. Sterlyn Kong